MicrosoftDocs/WSL/WSL/troubleshooting.md

 AllowInboundRules               : True
 AllowLocalFirewallRules         : False
 ```

-<mark>AllowLocalFirewallRules:False means the locally defined firewall rules, like that by HNS, will not be applied or used.</mark>
+<span style="background-color: #FFFF00">AllowLocalFirewallRules:False means the locally defined firewall rules, like that by HNS, will not be applied or used.</span>

 **2. And Enterprise can push down Group Policy and MDM policy settings that block all inbound rules.**